 \section{Abstract}

-We study how to solve sum of squares (SOS) and Lasserre's relaxations for large scale polynomial optimization.
-When interior-point type methods are used, typically only small or moderately large problems could be solved.
-This paper proposes the regularization type methods which would solve significantly larger problems.
-We first describe these methods for general conic semidefinite optimization, and then apply them to solve large scale polynomial optimization.
-Their efficiency is demonstrated by extensive numerical computations.
-In particular, a general dense quartic polynomial optimization with $100$ variables would be solved on a regular computer, which is almost impossible by applying prior existing SOS solvers.
+We study how to solve semidefinite programming (SDP) relaxations for large scale polynomial optimization.
+When interior-point methods are used, typically only small or moderately large problems could be solved.
+This paper studies regularization methods for solving polynomial optimization problems.
+We describe these methods for semidefinite optimization with block structures, and then apply them to solve large scale polynomial optimization problems.
+The performance is tested on various numerical examples.
+By regularization methods, significantly bigger problems could be solved on a regular computer, which is almost impossible by interior point methods.